NotokDay/ICSD/Game Of Thrones/Machines/Captivity/Walkthrough.md

 Web service on port 8000 appears to be a file hosting application.
 It, too, requires authentication.
 ![Alt text](Screenshots/file-hosting-landing.png)

-However, attempting simple admin:admin let's us in.
+However, attempting simple admin:admin lets us in.
 ![Alt text](Screenshots/file-hosting-dashboard-2.png)

 We can upload, download, edit any type of file.